Davidrxyang/raines-2024-line-addition-problem/NetworkEvaluation/README.md

 transfer-weight:0.4
 station-weight:0.2
 distance-weight:0.8
+adjustment-weight:0.5
 `

-each value following the field name should be a floating point number within the range [0.0 - 1.0]
+each value following the field name should be a floating point number within the range [-1.0 - 1.0]

+adjustment-weight represents the weight of the direct geographical distance adjustment used with the adjusted evaluation mode

 a higher value represents greater significance within the efficiency consideration